Charlottesville facing its own past and present after rally turns deadly

 Two residents pointed to decades of gentrification as a reason why many low-income African Americans have felt shunned by their own city.

 Soon after white supremacist Dylann Roof murdered nine African Americans in a Charleston, South Carolina, church in 2015, many in Charlottesville started highlighting the towns' deepening economic divide.
-Some also agree with African Americans activists have called for Confederate leaders' statues to be removed and to rename parks the monuments stand in.
+Some also agree with African-Americans activists who have called for Confederate leaders' statues to be removed and to rename parks the monuments stand in.

 Charlottesville's city council voted to remove two statues, but there has since been a delay due to a pending legal case, which has allowed white nationalist to use the issue as a focus of protests.

-Though many white nationalists, neo-Nazis and radical counter-protesters came from outside Charlottesville, residents admitted white nationalism was embedded in the community.
+Though many white nationalists, neo-Nazis and radical counter-protesters came from outside Charlottesville, residents said white nationalism was embedded in the community.

-Blogger Jason Kessler, who organized Saturday's "Unite the Right" rally, is a Charlottesville local.
-Richard Spencer, the man who is considered to have coined the term "alt-right," went to school in Charlottesville's University of Virginia.
+Kessler, who organized Saturday's rally, is a Charlottesville resident.
+Richard Spencer, the man who is considered to have coined the term "alt-right," went to school at the University of Virginia, which is based here.

 Now that the beginning of the school year is approaching, Williams, the teacher, said she was hoping other local educators would help students have open and frank discussions about what happened.